HEALTH STAR RATING SYSTEM

 ADVICE ON REGULATION

-For over 10 years mpconsulting has worked closely with Government in developing and implementing its long-term aged care reform agenda.
-In 2018, we continue to provide specialist services and advice in priority areas including dementia care, quality standards, interactions with the National Disability Insurance Scheme and the delivery of care in rural and remote regions of Australia.
+For over 15 years mpconsulting has worked closely with government in developing and implementing its long-term aged care reform agenda.
+In 2020, we continue to provide specialist services and advice in priority areas including in relation to aged care program redesign and options for a future aged care model, quality standards, dementia care, intersections with the health and disability sectors, regulation of the aged care workforce and the delivery of aged care in rural and remote regions of Australia.

-mpconsulting’s work in the aged care portfolio has been extensive across a variety of reforms.
-Our detailed knowledge of aged care regulation has enabled the development of effective and innovative reforms that address Government’s key priorities.
-The strength of our consultation and engagement services, together with our ability to lead strategic conversations, supports our clients to better understand and meet the needs of their stakeholders in delivering aged care reforms.
+mpconsulting’s work in the aged care portfolio has been extensive and our detailed knowledge of the aged care framework, regulation and environment has enabled us to develop effective and innovative reforms addressing government’s objectives.
+The strength of our consultation and engagement services, together with our ability to lead strategic conversations, supports our clients to better understand and meet the needs of their stakeholders in delivering significant and sustainable aged care reforms.

 INDUSTRIAL CHEMICALS REFORM

-mpconsulting is currently working with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) to develop significant reforms to the regulation of industrial chemicals.
-We offer value to NICNAS by drafting reader-friendly consultation papers, effectively facilitating stakeholder forums, identifying ways to translate policy into law and being able to explain both the policy intent of the reforms, and the legislation giving effect to the reforms, to a wide range of audiences including interested government agencies, Parliamentarians and external stakeholders.
+mpconsulting has a long history working with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) to develop important reforms to the regulation of industrial chemicals in Australia.
+We have supported the delivery of a significant reform package through drafting reader-friendly consultation papers, effective facilitation of stakeholder forums, identifying ways to translate policy into law and being able to explain both the policy intent of the reforms, and the legislation giving effect to the reforms, to a wide range of audiences including interested government agencies, Parliamentarians and external stakeholders.

 AUDIT OF DEPARTMENT OF HEALTH’S REGULATORY STOCK